neuroinfo-os/CLCML/docs/Benchmarking_Deep_Reinforcement_Learning_for_Continuous_Control.md

 Six tasks (such. as Swimmer, Walker), for which the main goal is to move forward as quickly as possible.

 #### Partially Observable Tasks
-- _Limited Sensors_:  only provide positional information is provided.
-An agent was to learn to infer velocity information in order to recover the full state.
-Similar tasks have been explored in Gomez & Miikkulainen (1998); Scha ̈fer & Udluft (2005); Heess et al. (2015a); Wierstra et al. (2007).
+- _Limited Sensors_:  only positional information is provided.
+An agent is to learn to infer velocity information in order to recover the full state.
-- _Noisy Observations and Delayed Actions_: sensor noise is simulated through the addition of Gaussian noise to the observations.
-We also introduce a time delay between taking an action and the action being in effect.
+- _Noisy Observations and Delayed Actions_: adding Gaussian noise to the observations.
-- _System Identification_: the underlying physical model parameters are varied across different episodes (Szita et al., 2003).
-The agents must learn to generalize across different models, as well as to infer the model parameters from its observation and action history.
+- _System Identification_: the underlying physical model parameters are varied across episodes, so agent has to generilize.

-Result :  recurrent policies can find better solutions than feedforward policies,  but they are more difficult to train.
+__Result__ :  recurrent policies can find better solutions than feedforward policies,  but they are more difficult to train.

 #### Hierarchical Tasks
 - Locomotion + Food Collection
 - Locomotion + Maze
-Result : all of implemented algorithms achieve poor performance, even with extensive hyperparameter search and 500 iterations of training.
+__Result__ : all of implemented algorithms achieve poor performance, even with extensive hyperparameter search and 500 iterations of training.

 ### Algorithms